Search this site

 It’s hardly surprising that unique Japanese platform shoes are such a popular fashion accessory in Tokyo.
 I mean, what’s not to love about a gorgeous design with a sturdy heel?

-Tokyo Bopper is a shoe shop on Harajuku’s Cat Street, in the Shibuya district of Tokyo.
+Tokyo Bopper is a shoe shop on Harajuku’s Cat Street, in the Shibuya ward of Tokyo.
 A much-loved brand with street style bloggers and students, the store opened in 1994 and is famous for its thick-soled soles.

 Tokyo Bopper is the brainchild of F+H Chujo, who design two brands, Belly Button and Umbilical.
 Everything is lovingly handmade from a variety of materials including canvas, leather and rubber.
 The brand’s most popular design are the thick-soled ballerina-style platform shoes but they also sell lower heeled shoes if you’re looking for something less OTT.